sustiono/next-google/README.md

 # NEXT GOOGLE

-Next Google is a Google Search clone application that is created using Next.js and Tailwind
+Next Google is a Google Search clone application that is created using Next.js and Tailwind.
+Learning by doing from youtube channel [Sonny Sangha](https://www.youtube.com/user/ssangha32)

 ## Run app in development server